 Every person answered that the pudding had to be made from scratch and contain at least rum.

 So that’s what I did.
-I made a Boozy Banana Pudding from scratch featuring Malibu, an original coconut rum from the Caribbean, where the spirit of summer shines all year round, and Jameson, a blend of pot still and grain whiskey from Ireland that is triple distilled; and remarkably smooth.
+I made a Boozy Banana Pudding from scratch featuring Malibu, an original coconut rum from the Caribbean.
+The spirit of summer shines all year round, and Jameson, a blend of pot still and grain whiskey from Ireland is triple distilled; and remarkably smooth.

 Whisk all those ingredients together until you get what looks like a clumpy mess.
 No worries, though, because it will loosen up as soon as you add the milk.